oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 ### Create a payload file to test the function

-We want to check if the function works properly.
-To do so we will execute it with a payload that represents a single house data.
+Let's check if the function works properly.
+To do so invoke it with a payload that represents a single house data.
 To be able to do that we would need to create a JSON file in the Cloud Shell console and use to invoke the Fn.

-Copy the entire content below including the brakets:
+**Copy** the entire content below including the brackets:

 <p>